TwilitRealm/dusk/README.md

   >_Restored an unused animation, applies when holding R and not targeting (same as older games)_

+- Extended Wolf Link finishers/Ending Blow

+  >_You can now perform ending blow on most common enemies as Wolf Link!_

 - Restart from the beginning of an area/dungeon upon death rather than beginning of a room (no toggle option yet)

   >_Older games in the series already did this, which I thought would be an appropriate change given TP's already piss easy difficulty_